meta-llama/llama-recipes/recipes/quickstart/inference/local_inference/README.md

 ```

-## Inference on large modles like Meta Llama 405B
+## Inference on large models like Meta Llama 405B
-To run the Meta Llama 405B variant without quantization we need to ue a multi-node setup for inference.
+To run the Meta Llama 405B variant without quantization we need to use a multi-node setup for inference.
 The llama-recipes inference script currently does not allow multi-node inference.
 To run this model you can use vLLM with pipeline and tensor parallelism as showed in [this example](../../../3p_integrations/vllm/README.md).